Bayada Home Health Care

 Bayada Home Health Care (stylized BAYADA) is an international nonprofit home health care provider.
 Founded in 1975, BAYADA has more than 360 offices in 23 states, with locations in Germany, India, Ireland, New Zealand, and South Korea.

 Originally a provider of home health aide services (also known as assistive care, or personal care services), Bayada expanded its services to include additional home health care services for people of all ages and abilities.

+However, some patients' experience has included ER visits to correct mistakes and oversights made by incompetent nursing staff.
+The company is also not equipped to address emergencies after hours, even those resulting from nursing staff errors.

 Company overview

 Headquartered in suburban Philadelphia, PA, USA, with a Global Support Center in Pennsauken, NJ, BAYADA Home Health Care employs more than 28,000 nurses, home health aides, therapists, medical social workers, and other home health care professionals as well as business support staff.
 In May 2019, BAYADA reached a milestone of serving its one millionth client.

 BAYADA provides nursing, rehabilitative, therapeutic, hospice, and assistive care services to children, adults, and seniors.
 In some states, BAYADA offers behavioral health and habilitation services.